wfischer42/little_shop_solo_project_base/README.md

 ```

 ```
-36. [ ] done
+36. [x] done

 As a merchant
 When I visit my items page
-And I click the edit button or link next to any item Then I am taken to a form similar to the 'new item' form My URI route will be something like "/items/15/edit" (if the item's ID was 15) The form is re-populated with all of this item's information I can change any information, but all of the rules for adding a new item still apply:
+And I click the edit button or link next to any item Then I am taken to a form similar to the 'new item' form My URI route will be something like "/merchants/3/items/15/edit" (if the item's ID was 15) The form is re-populated with all of this item's information I can change any information, but all of the rules for adding a new item still apply:
 - name and description cannot be blank